FIGBERT/figbert.com/content/_index.md

   and a variety of other subjects coming out of Purdue University.
 - [Jacob Neplokh] co-founded SMMR Software and introduced me to [Tame Impala]
-- [art3mis] is the better at web design than all of us :/
+- [art3mis] is better at web design than all of us :/

 [on this site]: @/posts/_index.md
 [Atom feed]: /atom.xml